erp12/plushi/doc/examples.md

-# Examples of Pushi Usage
+# Examples of Plushi Usage

 ## From Bash